breuleux/jurigged/README.md

   --verbose, -v         Show watched files and changes as they happen --watch PATH, -w PATH
-                        Wildcard path/directory for which files to watch -m MODULE             Module or module:function to run
+                        Wildcard path/directory for which files to watch --debounce DEBOUNCE, -d DEBOUNCE
+                        Interval to wait for to refresh a modified file, in seconds -m MODULE             Module or module:function to run
 ```